Devenpor572/CleanEnergyHVACGroup/UsefulReferences.md

     - Ubuntu 16.04.2 LTS, 18.04.2 LTS

 \* _Testbed_ (noun.)
 A piece of equipment used for testing new machinery, especially aircraft engines.

+## Input output reference

+Here is the link to [PDF](https://www.energyplus.net/sites/all/modules/custom/nrel_custom/pdfs/pdfs_v9.2.0/InputOutputReference.pdf)

+We will mostly be focusing on chapter 2 of the document (pg.
+2355).
+We will be working with the HVAC templates.
+Chapter 2 goes through the values in the templates, for applicable values, the default is documented here

+## Eppy simple tutorial
+This [tutorial](https://eppy.readthedocs.io/en/latest/Main_Tutorial.html#modifying-idf-fields)  goes over the basics of using eppy to edit the .idf files.
+This will be a key part for our simulation.
+The agent will modify the state through the idf file with eppy.